mfranzil-unitn/unitn-se1/README.md

 You can find the following material in the repo:

-* Laboratorio/ - Code made during IBM RSA labs.
+* lab/ - Code made during IBM RSA labs (not only mine).

 ## Authors